UnionOfRAD/manual/en/models/using-an-entity.md

 ```

 ### Dynamic Finder Methods
-The basic finder methods are nice, but Lithium also provides you with a set of highly dynamic methods that match against your dataset.
+The basic finder methods are nice, but li3 also provides you with a set of highly dynamic methods that match against your dataset.
 The example below shows two different approaches to finding all the posts related to the username "Michael".
 The first bare approach shows how to use `find()` directly.
-The second example uses camelCase convention to tell Lithium to filter by a specific field name and value.
+The second example uses camelCase convention to tell li3 to filter by a specific field name and value.

 ```
 // Bare approach